stevearc/conform.nvim/README.md

     lua = { "stylua" },
     -- Conform will run multiple formatters sequentially python = { "isort", "black" },
+    -- Use a sub-list to run only the first available formatter javascript = { { "prettierd", "prettier" } },
   },
   -- If this is set, Conform will run the formatter on save.
   -- It will pass the table to conform.format().